ULL-ESIT-GRADOII-TFG/ghedsh/README.md

 You can run this program downloading this repository directly, but you need to setting the configure file.
 Rename the file *configure_template.json* to *configure.json* in **./lib/configure/.**

 To start using the program, put "rake bash" or "rake" in your command line in the main folder of this program.
+You can invoke the binary file using the command *ghedsh*.

 ##Using the gem
 Instead of download the program from the repository, you can download the gem **ghdesh** from rubygem.